-But by expanding your one-word keyword into a long-tail keyword, then something like “kitchen renovation ideas for your home” is going to get seen by consumers looking for exactly that.
+But by expanding your one-word keyword into a long-tail keyword, then something like “kitchen renovation inspiration” is going to get seen by consumers looking for exactly that.

-This has changed the the way we use keywords for SEO because people are searching using full sentences and asking questions, rather than just typing in short queries.
+Long-tail keywords are how people actually search the Internet because more people are using voice search.
+In fact, “There are over one billion voice searches per month.
+(January 2018)” estimates Alpine.AI.
+This has changed the keyword landscape because people are searching using full sentences and asking questions, rather than just typing in short queries.

-When you’re using only short keywords, competition for search rankings can be intense, and visitors who come to you from these broad searches are typically general-info-only seekers, i.e., “tire-kickers”, and not really in the market to buy anything.
+When you’re using only short keywords, competition for rankings in search can be intense, and visitors who come to you from these broad searches are typically general-info-only seekers, i.e., “tire-kickers”, and not really in the market to buy anything.

 You’re going to draw less traffic with a long-tail keyword than you would with a more common one, but the traffic you do get will be better: more focused, more committed, and in the market for your services.
 You’ll be attracting the audience you’re looking for, and that audience will be closer to point-of-purchase.